SUPERYACHT DESTINATION GUIDE: MEXICO

 With the east and west coasts offering numerous cruising attractions for yachts and superyachts, Mexico is fast becoming a popular yachting destination.
 But what’s it like?
 How does the facilities and destinations compare with the Mediterranean or the Caribbean?
 Yachting Pages spoke to Eco Naviera, a leading yacht agency and support company in Mexico to create a comprehensive guide for captains and crew on navigating Mexico.

 With over 10,000km of coastline, there are two popular cruising grounds for yachts in Mexico.
 One is the Yucatan peninsula on the east coast in the Gulf of Mexico and the other is the west coast in the Gulf of California (Sea of Cortez) in Baja California.

 When do superyachts visit?

-Most superyachts visit Mexico between November and April when the weather is hot and it rarely rains.
+Most superyachts and charter guests visit Mexico between November and April when the weather is hot and it rarely rains.
 There are less yachts visiting during the rainy season (May to October) because of the hurricanes.
 On both coasts the hurricane season runs from June to October.

 Mexico's West coast

 With a coastline of roughly 4,000km, the Gulf of California to the west receives, according to Eco Naviera, at least 20 to 30 superyachts each year and has always been a preferred destination for yachts coming from California and the west coast of the USA.